flatironinstitute/sciware/15_IntroGithub/day1.md

 - Your computer harddrive
   - *local*

-"Download the code to your computer" in GitHub-ese is "Clone the Repo to your local"
+*"Download the code to your computer"* in GitHub-ese is *"Clone the Repo to your local"*

 ## Clone the repo
-- Go to the repo on the GitHub website
+- Go to the repo on the Github website
 - Click Green Code button
 - Choose SSH tab
 - Click the clipboard icon to copy the repo path